 Section 10.01 Confidentiality.
-During the Term and for a period of ten (10) years thereafter, each Party shall maintain all Confidential Information of the other Party as confidential and shall not disclose any such Confidential Information to any Third Party or use any such Confidential Information for any purpose, except (a) as expressly authorized by this Agreement, (b) as required by law, rule, regulation or court order (provided that the disclosing Party shall first notify the other Party and shall use Commercially Reasonable Efforts to obtain confidential treatment of any such information required to be disclosed), or (c) to its Affiliates and its employees, agents, consultants and other representatives ("Representatives") to accomplish the purposes of this Agreement, so long as such persons are under an obligation of confidential information only to the extent required to accomplish the purposes of this Agreement.
-Each Party shall use at least the same standard of care as it uses to protect its own Confidential Information to ensure that it and its Affiliates and Representatives.
+During the Term and for a period of ten (10) years thereafter, each Party shall maintain all Confidential Information of the other Party as confidential and shall not disclose any such Confidential Information to any Third Party or use any such Confidential Information for any purpose, except (a) as expressly authorized by this Agreement, (b) as required by law, rule, regulation or court order (provided that the disclosing Party shall first notify the other Party and shall use Commercially Reasonable Efforts to obtain confidential treatment of any such information required to be disclosed), or (c) to its Affiliates and its employees, agents, consultants and other representatives ("Representatives") to accomplish the purposes of this Agreement, so long as such persons are under an obligation of confidential restriction only to the extent required to accomplish the purposes of this Agreement.
+Each Party shall use at least the same standard of care as it uses to protect its own Confidential Information to ensure that it and its Affiliates and Representatives do not disclose or make any unauthorized use of the other Party's Confidential Information.
 Each Party shall be responsible for any breach of this Agreement by its Representatives.
 Each Party shall promptly notify the other Party upon discovery of any unauthorized use or disclosure of the other Party's Confidential Information.